What Does the Bible Say About Eating Meat?

 Jesus, central to the New Testament, ate fish and lamb.
 He partook in the Passover meal, which included lamb, symbolizing that eating meat was not inherently sinful.
 Moreover, Jesus multiplied fish to feed thousands, demonstrating God’s providence through animals.

-See also What Does the Bible Say About Change?
+See also What Does the Bible Say About Fishing?

 Delving deeper, we see the Apostle Paul addressing meat consumption in his letters, focusing on meat sacrificed to idols.
 In places like Corinth, people would sacrifice animals to gods and then sell the meat in the market.
 Paul clarifies that since idols are not real gods, eating such meat is not inherently sinful.
 However, he emphasizes consideration and respect for others’ beliefs, explaining that if eating meat causes a brother to stumble, it is better to abstain.